What is Backlight Bleed and How Can You Fix It?

 Another difference is that IPS glow can change in appearance depending on the angle.
 Backlight bleeds, however, stay relatively stagnant no matter the point of view.

-An IPS glow is not an issue with your display.
-It’s a problem with your IPS panel, and therefore can’t be fixed or remedied the same way as a backlight bleed.
+It’s a problem with your IPS panel and can’t be fixed or remedied the same way as a backlight bleed.
 IPS glow is a more significant issue.

 What Backlight Bleed Looks Like